bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

 Objects assembling is consolidated in a container.
 Dependency injections are defined explicitly.
 This makes it easier to understand and change how an application works.

 #### Testing, Monkey-patching and dependency injection
 In Python, you can monkey-patch anything, anytime.
-The problem with monkey-patching is that it’s too fragile.
-The cause of it is that when you monkey-patch you do something that wasn’t intended to be done.
-You monkey-patch the implementation details.
+The problem with monkey-patching is that it’s fragile. since you are monkey-patching the implementation details.
 When implementation changes the monkey-patching is broken.
 With dependency injection, you patch the interface, not an implementation - a much more stable approach.

-Also, monkey-patching is way too dirty to be used outside of the testing code for re-configuring the project for the different environments.
+Methods are easier to test.
+Dependencies are easier to mock.
+And tests don't have to change every time twe extend our application.

 #### Summary
 Dependency injection provides you with three advantages:

- * Flexibility.
-The components are loosely coupled.
+ * **Flexibility**: The components are loosely coupled.
 You can easily extend or change the functionality of a system by combining the components in a different way.
 You even can do it on the fly.

- * Testability.
-Testing is easier because you can easily inject mocks instead of real objects that use API or database, etc.
+ * **Testability**: Testing is easier because you can easily inject mocks instead of real objects that use API or database, etc.

- * Clearness and maintainability.
-Dependency injection helps you reveal the dependencies.
+ * **Clearness and maintainability**: Dependency injection helps you reveal the dependencies.
 Implicit becomes explicit.
 And “Explicit is better than implicit” (PEP 20 - The Zen of Python).
 You have all the components and dependencies defined explicitly in a container.
 This provides an overview and control of the application structure.
 It is easier to understand and change it.